dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - **Screen capture (mobile only)** - Lets the user capture the device screen as an image.
 - **Copy and paste (mobile only)** - Allow copy and paste actions between apps on the device.
 - **Manual unenrollment** - Lets the user manually delete the workplace account from the device.
+   - This policy setting is not applied if the computer is Azure Active Directory joined and auto-enrollment is enabled.
+   - This policy setting does not apply to computers running Windows 10 Home.
 - **Manual root certificate installation (mobile only)** - Stops the user from manually installing root certificates, and intermediate CAP certificates.
 - **Diagnostic data submission** - Possible values are:
 	- **None** - No data is sent to Microsoft